2023 Black Friday Deals, on until Monday, December 4th:

 In 1871, with Canada only 4 years old, the Prime Minister calls for a massive undertaking: a transcontinental railway to link the established eastern provinces with the newly-added western province.
 Between them lay the vast, undeveloped interior.
 It would be a nation-defining project, opening up the resource-rich Canadian shield, the fertile prairies, and the breathtaking Rocky Mountain Cordillera, shaping not only the economy of the young country but its identity as well.

 This is The Transcontinental, a medium-weight worker-placement game about the development of the Canadian transcontinental railway.
 It features award-winning mechanics and a rich historical theme.

-In 2019, The Transcontinental was awarded the Canadian Game Design Award, and in 2020 it was selected as a finalist for the Cardboard Edison Award (judging delayed due to Covid 19).
+In 2019, The Transcontinental was awarded the Canadian Game Design Award, and in 2020 it was awarded the Cardboard Edison Award.

 Combo your actions together with linear worker placement: Players place telegrams to reserve spaces where they will take actions, and then the train moves, triggering an action for that player at each telegram.
 However, with players able to take an action on adjacent tiles on each side of the track, each turn is an opportunity to combo a couple actions together.
 Variable setup means that there will be different combos available throughout the board in every game.

 Send goods up and down the line with the shared pickup-and-deliver system: Players load cargo to and unload from a shared train.
 Every decision you make about where and when you load cargo affects other players.
 Fill up the train with wood, and there's no room for another player's steel.
 Or perhaps when they choose to unload their Tourists, it will give you an opportunity to do the same.
 Each round, there's the possibility for players to add more cars to the line, and earn VPs for doing so.